Helmsley Castle: History

 During the English Civil War, the castle was besieged by Sir Thomas Fairfax in 1644.
 Sir Jordan Crosland held it for the king for three months before surrendering.
 Parliament ordered the castle to be slighted and much of the walls, gates and part of the east tower were destroyed.
 However the mansion was spared.
-The castle had by this time been inherited by George Villiers, 2nd Duke of Buckingham who married Mary, daughter of Thomas Fairfax in 1657.
+See Siege of Helmsley Castle for further information.

-After his death in 1687 the castle was sold to Charles Duncombe in 1695.
+In 1657, Villiers married Mary Fairfax, daughter of the same Sir Thomas Fairfax who had besieged Helmsley.
+After Villiers' death without heirs in 1687, the castle was sold to Charles Duncombe in 1695.
 He was a banker and politician who was knighted in 1699 and became Lord Mayor of London in 1708.
 The 40,000 acre estate was purchased for the sum of £90,000 (roughly £11,000,000 in 2018).
 His sister Mary's husband, Thomas Brown, inherited the castle on Charles's death in 1711.
 Thomas changed his name to Duncombe.
 He hired William Wakefield, a protégé of Sir John Vanbrugh, to build a country house at Duncombe Park overlooking the castle, and left the castle to decay.
 The castle was designed as a picturesque backdrop for the Duncombe Park estate, and was even sketched by J. M. W. Turner.
 As the castle fell into disrepair the local community took advantage of the site to hold fêtes, pageants and even agricultural shows.
 The vicar of All Saints' Church, Charles Norris Gray, often held events in the castle throughout the latter part of the 19th century.
 The castle passed into the hands of the Office of Works in 1923 (under the guardianship of Sir Charles Peers), who began the clearing of debris and trees from the site.
 The castle's remarkable earthworks were planned to be part of an anti-tank defence during the Second World War.
 Although it is still owned by Lord Feversham's family, of Duncombe Park, the castle is now in the care of English Heritage.

 Helmsley Castle viewed from its walled garden to its west.
 The original keep is on the left.
 The buildings to the right are residential apartments added in the 1500s.